How to Use Google Analytics for Social Media Measurement

 Measuring and reporting on how successful your social media marketing efforts are at driving web traffic is not impossible; in fact, it’s relatively easy with just a few basic reports.
 It all begins with having a well-planned and organized strategy with clearly defined goals.

 The more clear it is to everyone in your business exactly what the social media goals are and how you will measure them, the easier it becomes to show the value of social media marketing.
-If you need more help clarifying the role of social in your own organization, download Simply Measured’s on-point guide below.
+If you need more help getting organized, download the 2017 Social Media Planning Template and Checklist guide below.